adithyak2k03/HTML-portfolio/README.md

 # HTML-portfolio

-This is an experimental program to check hosting on github pages.
+This is an experimental program to understand hosting on github pages.